avi-otterai/trivia/PRD.md

 ## Overview

-WikiTrivia is a web-based card game where players arrange cards in chronological order based on a specific property (currently years).
-The game tests players' knowledge by having them place cards in the correct sequence on a timeline.
+WikiTrivia is a web-based card game where players arrange cards in order based on a specific dimension (years, price, speed, height, weight, or population).
+The game tests players' knowledge by having them place cards in the correct sequence.
 Incorrect placements result in losing a life, and the game tracks the player's best streak.

 **Target Audience**: This PRD is written for developers with Python/ML backgrounds who are new to web development.